redwoodjs/learn.redwoodjs.com/README_TRANSLATION_GUIDE.md

 Translators can double as proofreaders for other people's translations in their proficient language(s).

 Yes, these are subjective requirements :) The goal is to make Redwood accessible by providing easy to read and engaging tutorial content.

+To sign up for a role, simply request in Crowdin.

 ## Current Languages